 I-15 Integrated Corridor Management project in San Diego wins the 2013 ITS America award for Best Innovation

-June: Aimsun 8.1 is launched, with a focus on enhanced visualisation and version control
+Aimsun 8.1 is launched, with a focus on enhanced visualization and version control

 Aimsun opens an office in Singapore